America Votes

 America Votes is a 501(c)(4) organization that aims "to coordinate and promote progressive issues."
 America Votes leads national and state-based coalitions to advance progressive policies and increase voter turnout for Democratic Party candidates.

 America Votes was created prior to the 2004 United States presidential election by Ellen Malcolm, the founder of EMILY's List; former Sierra Club executive director Carl Pope; Harold Ickes; Steve Rosenthal; and Andy Stern, the former president of Service Employees International Union (SEIU).
+Cecile Richards was the founding president.
 Greg Speed serves as president of the organization.

 Activities

-According to the Center for Public Integrity, "America Votes, a national liberal nonprofit group with significant union funding, made the 2011 and 2012 Wisconsin recall elections a top priority, providing a major cash infusion to a handful of groups that helped organize the efforts."
-America Votes donated $940,000 toward the ultimately unsuccessful recall effort against Wisconsin Governor Scott Walker.
+America Votes coordinates GOTV and advocacy campaigns in the United States, "helping liberal advocacy groups work together to avoid overlapping efforts".
+According to POLITICO, America Votes has "expanded dramatically" since 2020.
+America Votes is also involved in advocacy efforts to expand access to voting.
+For example, the organization recently opposed efforts to restrict out of state students from voting in New Hampshire.

 Funding

 America Votes does not disclose its donors.
 The group raised $12.7 million in 2013, and projects revenue of $8.5 million in 2014.
 According to the Center for Public Integrity, "Between 40 percent and 50 percent of that sum is projected to come from wealthy donors connected to the Democracy Alliance, a secretive nonprofit whose funders include the likes of billionaire investor George Soros and author, horticulturalist and philanthropist Amy Goldman."

 In 2018, the Sixteen Thirty Fund gave America Votes $27 million.
 The $27 million grant was nearly twice the amount America Votes had previously ever raised in a single year.